PhilflowIO/tsdav/cli/README.md

 ## Authentication Setup

-### Google Calendar (OAuth2)
+### Google (OAuth2)

-Google Calendar requires OAuth2 authentication.
+Google Calendar and Google Contacts both use OAuth2 authentication.
+The same credentials work for both CalDAV and CardDAV.
 Follow these steps:

 #### 1. Create OAuth2 Credentials